Greenwich Picturehouse 180 Greenwich High Road Greenwich London SE10 8NN

 There are fully accessible separate toilets on the ground floor and first floor for wheelchair users.
 There is an emergency call-point inside should you need to summon assistance.

 Setting down is best done by drawing alongside the main entrance on Greenwich High Road.
 There is a dipped pavement for access close to the front door of the building.
-Orange-Badge holders can park for free in the Burney Street car park at the rear of the building and there are three dedicated spaces for people with disabilities.
+Blue-Badge holders can park for free in the Burney Street car park at the rear of the building and there are three dedicated spaces for people with disabilities.

 In the Event of an Emergency